LTUC/amman-dotnet-401d2/Projects/MidtermPart4.md

 ### Tasks
 Wireframes allow you to experiment with the look and feel of a website without committing any code.
-You can use an online or desktop tool, such as Moqups.com or Mockingbird.
-Create your Wireframe in a digital tool.
+Create your Wireframe in a digital tool. whiteboard wireframes will not be accepted.

 Provide an image of your wireframes in with the readme of your project.

+## User Stories
+For each application (web app and API), start out by creating at least 5 user stories for each side.
+The outline/requirements for user stories can be found [HERE](UserStories.md)

+Each "task" or item in your kanban PM board, for each project, should contain:

+1. Title
+2. User Story
+3. Feature Tasks
+4. Acceptance Tests

+Provide a link to your kanban board in your project Readme.

-## Requirements
+## Software Requirements
+Only one software requirements doc is required for your midterm, Please have it live in your front-end web app repo.
+The doc should take into consideration both applications (front end and API) and view it as one whole project.
-Create a markdown file in your project repo that defines your project's software requirements.
+Create a markdown file in your web application project repo that defines your project's software requirements.

 Name your doc `Requirements.md` and be sure to include all of the required information, in detail.

 The requirements for your software requirements doc can be found [HERE](SoftwareReqs){:target="_blank"}

-Inside your Class Repository, in the Resources Folder, lives 2 "official" Software Requirements docs.
-You are not required to create a multipage doc, just one page is enough, but should you want example and inspiration, they are there for your reference.

 ## Database Schema

+Each application (Web app & API) should have their own DB Schema

 Draft out what your database will look like by creating a schema.
 Be sure to identify which tables are: